francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 correction code.
 The decoder can be a library used by the protocol implementation or a program running in a separate process or machine.

+Coding window: window of source symbols that are required to decode a repair symbol.

 # The network channel and the coding channel

-Regular QUIC endpoints exchange information over a network channel.
-Adding Forward Erasure Correction to QUIC enables an enpoint to receive information over a coding channel.
-A coding channel can be seen as a communication channel between a QUIC endpoint and a FEC decoder.
+QUIC endpoints exchange information over a network channel.
+Adding Forward Erasure Correction to QUIC enables an endpoint to receive information over a coding channel.
+A coding channel can be seen as a communication channel between a QUIC receiver and a FEC decoder.
 The decoder often runs on the same machine as the QUIC receiver and can even be part of the protocol implementation itself.
 A source symbol is received through the coding channel when it is recovered by the FEC decoder instead of being explicitly received through the network.
-Only the data sent on the network channel are really transmitted on the wire. {{fig-network-and-coding-channels}}
+Only the data sent on the network channel is really transmitted on the wire between the two QUIC endpoints.
-illustrates how symbols can be received from both channels.
+{{fig-network-and-coding-channels}} illustrates how symbols can be received from both channels.

 ~~~~